kreznik-uq/PatternAnalysis-2025/recognition/Segmentation_Prostate_3D_UNet/README.md

 |----------------|---------------------------------------|-------|
 | Case 10 Week 5 | ![case10week5predict](sample_outputs/case10week5predict.png) | ![case10week5label](sample_outputs/case10week5label.png)      |
 | Case 21 Week 2 | ![case21week2predict](sample_outputs/case21week2predict.png) | ![case21week2label](sample_outputs/case21week2label.png) |
+The most notable differences are in areas of fine detail, like the shape of the spine in the first case.

 ### Pre-processing
 Pre-processing is carried out inside the `dataset.py` file.
 Images and labels ***must*** be pre-processed before `train.py` can be ran.
 This pre-processing converts the nii.gz format images and labels into PyTorch Tensor .pt files and downsamples them.
 This has speed advantages when doing more than a single run of `train.py` due to removing the need to process the files while training.
 This pre-processing also downsamples images by a scale of 0.5, which helps with memory requirements and significantly speeds up training (this can be removed for improved model resolution on higher VRAM GPUs).

+The data is split by patient at the training stage into training and validation sets.
+This is in an effort to prevent overfitting, as randomly splitting the images would have the model train on all patients in the dataset.
+With this approach, it never sees *any* scans for a few chosen patients, avoiding overfitting.

 ### Requirements to run this project via pipreqs:
 nibabel==5.3.2